Editing.

 My background.

 I have edited blogs, academic papers, and grant proposals since 2016.
 I earned my copyediting certificate from UCSD Extended Studies in 2023 and hold a PhD in Japanese history from the University of Chicago.
-I have taught East Asian history and world history in the Midwestern US for over a decade, and also worked at the East Side Learning Center, a nonprofit literacy organization that serves Somali, Hmong, and Karen immigrant families in Saint Paul, Minnesota.
-I am a native English speaker and can translate texts from Japanese to English.
+After teaching East Asian history and world history for over a decade, I worked at a literacy nonprofit that serves Somali, Hmong, and Karen immigrant families in Saint Paul, Minnesota.
+I am a member of the Professional Editors Network (PEN).
+Learn more about PEN here.

 A lock and dam building on a river.
 In the background is a bluff with green trees.